SHORT VERSION

 A songwriting collaboration with ex-Furniture vocalist Jim Irvin as Because produced an album long-listed for the first Mercury Music Prize, Mad Scared Dumb And Gorgeous (Haven 1992).
 A jazz collaboration with ex-Tommy Chase saxophonist Kevin Flanagan as the Flanagan Ingham Quartet produced two acclaimed albums, Zanzibar (Gray Brothers 1995) and Textile Lunch (33 Jazz 1999).

-His current jazz activities include Getz: A Musical Portrait with Mark Crooks; saluting the Jazz of Dudley Moore and celebrating Hoagy Carmichael with his quartet featuring trumpeter Paul Higgs; accompanying singer Sara Dowling on her Jazz of Judy Garland project; being MD/MC of Jazz At The Movies featuring singer Joanna Eden; leading the house trio at the monthly Jazz at the Hunter Club in Bury St Edmunds, Diss Jazz Club and The Apex's Sunday Songbook; coordinating Rebop, a modern jazz repertory sextet and making regular supporting appearances at the jazz joints of East Anglia to play with the likes of Peter King, Scott Hamilton, Tina May, Bobby Wellins, John Etheridge, Don Weller, Alan Barnes, Simon Spillett, Alan Skidmore, and many others.
+His current jazz activities include Steely Jazz, songs of Becker and Fagen recast for jazz quintet, Getz: A Musical Portrait with Mark Crooks; saluting the Jazz of Dudley Moore and celebrating Hoagy Carmichael with his quartet featuring trumpeter Paul Higgs; being MD/MC of Jazz At The Movies featuring singer Joanna Eden; leading the house trio at the monthly Jazz at the Hunter Club in Bury St Edmunds and Jazz at the Corn Hall in Diss; coordinating Rebop, a modern jazz repertory sextet and making regular supporting appearances at the jazz joints of East Anglia to play with the likes of Peter King, Scott Hamilton, Tina May, Bobby Wellins, John Etheridge, Don Weller, Alan Barnes, Simon Spillett, Alan Skidmore, and many others.

 His recent recording projects include Stan (2019), a quartet album interpreting repertoire associated with saxophonist Stan Getz, Dudley (2017) a sixteen-track quartet album of Dudley Moore compositions, Hoagy (2014) a quartet album of Hoagy Carmichael tunes (listed as one of the Sunday Times Jazz Albums of 2014), the second Jazz At The Movies album Kiss Kiss Bang Bang (2015) and Joanna Eden's salute to Joni Mitchell Joni & Me.